seanreed1111/sql-recipes/recipes.md

 | 2006-05-14 09:31:37 | gene    | venus | barb  | mars  |   2291 |
 | 2006-05-14 11:52:17 | phil    | mars  | tricia | saturn | 5781 |
 ...
-To determine how many messages were sent for each hour of the day, use the following statement:
+To deterMINe how many messages were sent for each hour of the day, use the following statement:
 SELECT HOUR(t) AS hour, COUNT(HOUR(t)) AS count
 FROM mail GROUP BY hour;
 +------+-------+